Advanced Settings

 target SNR value.

-If the min exposure time is set too low, you are likely to chase seeing
+If the minimum exposure time is set too low, you are likely to chase

 effects and thereby get poor guiding results.
-Users of AO
+Users of adaptive optics

 units might set this to a lower value since rapid small

-- Max Exposure - the maximum exposure time.
-Before a guide star is selected, PHD2
+Exposure - the maximum exposure time.
+Before a guide star is selected,

 will set the exposure time to the maximum value.
-Once a guide star is selected, PHD2
+After selection is completed, PHD2

 - Target SNR - this is the average SNR value that PHD2 will attempt